-No benefit shall be payable if any stage of Cancer occur before expiry of 180 days from the date of issuance of policy or date of revival and the policy shall terminate.
+No benefit shall be payable if any stage of Cancer occurs before expiry of 180 days from the date of issuance of policy or date of revival and the policy shall terminate.

-There is 7-day survival period in the policy, If the policyholder is diagnosed with any of the early stage cancer or major stage cancer.
+There is a 7-day survival period in the policy, If the policyholder is diagnosed with any of the early-stage cancer or major stage cancer.
 No benefit shall be payable if the Life Assured dies within a period of 7 days from the date of

 diagnosis of any of the specified Early Stage Cancer or Major Stage Cancer.
 The 7 days survival period includes the date of diagnosis.